 - Python uses colons and indentation to indicate blocks.
 Indentation is critical in Python.
 The colon at the end of a line indicates the start of a block of code, all of which must be indented to the same degree.
-For example the "return False" line is outside the for-loop because it is indented at the level of the function body, not the for-loop body.
-Be careful!
+For example the "return False" line is outside the for-loop because it is indented at the level of the function body, not the for-loop body. - Be careful!
 Don't mix spaces and tabs.
-It won't work and you'll get an error from the interpreter. - Variables are not declared in Python.
-The L is understood to be a list and the x an element in the list, but it's up to the user to enforce this.
+It won't work and you'll get an error from the interpreter.
+If you setup your editor correctly, this shouldn't be a problem. - Variables are not declared in Python.
+The somelist is understood to be a list and the x an element in the list, but it's up to the user to enforce this.
 Return values are also not specified.
 If a function includes a return statement, that's what it returns.
-If it does not, then it returns nothing.

-- The for-loop in Python is a little different then the traditional for-loop and resembles the "for-each" loop in Java.
-The loop specifies that the variable "item" should take on each value in the list L. The "range" function is very useful in getting for-loops in Python to behave like "normal" for-loops.
+If it does not, then it returns nothing (specifically None). - The for-loop in Python is a little different then the traditional for-loop and resembles the "for-each" loop in Java.
+The loop specifies that the variable "item" should take on each value in the list somelist.
+The "range" function is very useful in getting for-loops in Python to behave like "normal" for-loops.
 (See the documentation on for-loops). - We see two types of comments.
 The line in triple quotes at the top of the function is a special comment called the "docstring".
 It is displayed when the user asks for documentation about this function by typing "help(listSearch)" at the Python prompt.
 (Try this below).
 The parts of the line starting with the symbol # are regular comments.
+You should include docstrings for ALL of our functions written.